-Latvia is a relatively small nation with a dynamic, though recently troubled, economy and a stable political environment and a dynamic economy that is at present one of the fastest growing countries in the European Union.
-Latvia is similar in size to North Carolina, but with a population of approximately 2.27 million inhabitants.
-The country provides a potentially attractive market for American IT equipment and services, capital machinery and equipment, medical and consumer products.
-Located at the center of the three Baltic States, Latvia is a member of the European Union (EU) and provides a strategic location as a commercial, financial, and transportation hub for the Nordic/Baltic region and areas to the east.
+Latvia is a small nation with a stable political environment and a dynamic economy that is at present one of the fastest growing countries in the European Union.
+Latvia is similar in size to North Carolina, with a population of approximately 2 million.
+The country provides an attractive market for American IT equipment and services, capital machinery and equipment, medical and consumer products, and energy products.
+Located at the center of the three Baltic States, Latvia is a member of the European Union (EU) and occupies a strategic location as a commercial, financial, and transportation hub for the Nordic/Baltic region and areas to the east.
 After suffering the worst economic decline in Europe between 2008 and 2010, the Latvian government enacted successful fiscal reforms, returning Latvia’s economy to positive growth.
 Latvia became a member of the Eurozone on January 1, 2014.

 The Latvian economy is based on service industries including transportation, information technology, and financial services.
-At the same time the construction industry plays an important role, as do wood, food, metalworking, and light industries (e.g., textiles).
-Tourism is growing rapidly.
+The construction industry also plays an important role, as do wood and forestry products, food processing, metalworking, and light industries (e.g., textiles).
+Tourism has been growing rapidly.

 All the above information is a part of an Executive Summary of the Country Commercial Guide.